 Hello!
-I’m Genia Connell, and I am so happy to be opening up my classroom to you this school year.
-I was one of Scholastic’s very first online teacher advisors, and I’m thrilled to be back sharing some of the ideas, tips, and resources I now use in my classroom to make my teaching easier and my students' learning more meaningful.
+I’m Genia Connell, and I am so happy to be opening up my classroom to you once again this school year.
+I’m thrilled to be back sharing some of the ideas, tips, and resources I use in my classroom to make my teaching easier and my students' learning more meaningful.

-I teach 3rd grade in Troy, Michigan, a suburban area about half an hour north of Detroit.
+I teach third grade in Troy, Michigan, a suburban area about half an hour north of Detroit.
 The Troy School District is proudly one of the most culturally diverse school districts in the country.
-In my classroom alone last year, I had 27 students who spoke 16 different languages in addition to English!
+Students at my school speak 29 different languages at home in addition to English!
 Diversity isn’t what separates us in our classroom; it’s what brings us together.